hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 and overal functioning with the ``cpu_rome`` partitions.
 No credits will be billed for the usage of the ``cpu_milan`` partition during this period.

-Once in production (currently scheduled when the June 2023 cut-off becomes active, expected end of June 2023), projects will be given access to either the ``cpu_rome`` partitions or the ``cpu_milan`` partition (with billing of used credits on both partitions).
+Once in production (July 7th 2023, when the June 2023 cut-off becomes active), projects will be given access to either the ``cpu_rome`` partitions or the ``cpu_milan`` partition (with billing of used credits on both partitions).